gu-fan/mathematic.vim/README.md

 This is a vim keymap file contains mathematic symbols.

-also contains a keyhelper for helping input symbols.
+also contains a keyhelper for help inputting.

 Made some effor to reduce typing conflict and increase typing speed.